 Let us know how you would like to be involved.
 Are you interested in adding your professional experience and insight to update our content libraries, develop new programs and continue to offer virtual spaces and engagements for network participants to build new models and practices.
 Send us a note!

 Denise EastonPresident & Board Chairman

-Denise Easton is a consultant, author & entrepreneur who finds inspiration at the “complex and emerging intersections” of strategy, systems and innovation.
-In addition to her role at Plexus, she is the co-founder and principal consultant with Complexity Space Consulting.
-She co-authored the book Complexity Works!
-Influencing Pattern-Based Change in Teams & Organizations, an application/model for human systems analysis, process innovation, organization design, and change management.
+Denise Easton is a consultant, author & business entrepreneur who finds inspiration at the “complex and emerging intersections” of strategy, ecosystems and innovation.
+In addition to her role at Plexus, she is a co-founder and managing partner at Awareful Systems Group Consulting, where she is developing a research based ecosystem development framework for analysis, process innovation, organization design, and change management..
+She co-authored several books including, Complexity Works!
+Influencing Pattern-Based Change in Teams & Organizations, a complexity model for organizations.

 Mike TaylorBoard Member

 Mike Taylor RN, MHA, CDE is an independent theorist specializing in the application of complexity science to health and compassion.
 His Unified Theory of Meaning Emergence takes a major stride in connecting the mathematics of complexity with self-transcendence and compassion.
 He has spoken at international, national and regional conferences on complexity in health, business and nursing and is developing the platform of social compassion as a method of rapid social change.